Skip to main content

 The Tutor Check-In (TCI) initiative supports continuous improvement in teaching and learning by:

-• Providing tutors and Unit of Study Coordinators with timely, actionable mid-semester feedback.
+• Providing teaching staff and Unit Coordinators with timely, actionable mid-semester feedback.

-• Supporting tutors’ professional growth through structured reflection and discussion.
+• Supporting teaching staff's professional growth through structured reflection and discussion.

-• Strengthening collaboration and shared ownership of teaching quality across tutors, Unit Coordinators, and students.
+• Strengthening collaboration and shared ownership of teaching quality across teaching teams, Unit Coordinators, and students.

-• Generating evidence to inform tutor development, recognition, and professional learning strategies.
+• Generating evidence to inform teacher development, recognition, and professional learning strategies.

 • Enabling real-time improvements in teaching and communication, enhancing the overall student experience.